Kemerd/wheretf_website/app_description.md

-WhereTF.ai – Your AI-Powered Memory for Lost Items Overview
-WhereTF.ai is an AI-powered personal and business inventory tracking app that helps users instantly locate misplaced items using voice commands, text searches, and image recognition.
-Whether you’re constantly misplacing your keys at home or managing tools and inventory in a shop, WhereTF.ai ensures you never waste time searching again.
+mixmate.ai – Your AI-Powered Memory for Lost Items Overview mixmate.ai is an AI-powered personal and business inventory tracking app that helps users instantly locate misplaced items using voice commands, text searches, and image recognition.
+Whether you’re constantly misplacing your keys at home or managing tools and inventory in a shop, mixmate.ai ensures you never waste time searching again.

-With a combination of natural language processing (NLP), vector search, AI-powered predictions, and image-based object recognition, WhereTF.ai acts as a personal memory assistant, keeping track of where you store your items and intelligently predicting where they might be.
+With a combination of natural language processing (NLP), vector search, AI-powered predictions, and image-based object recognition, mixmate.ai acts as a personal memory assistant, keeping track of where you store your items and intelligently predicting where they might be.

 Key Features
 🔍 AI-Powered Search (Text & Voice)